KaeptnEgli/potential-octo-meme/README.md

+Best if you read the Readme here: https://github.com/KaeptnEgli/potential-octo-meme

 # Installation:
 <p>I used an Nginx (Version 1.18.0) web server to run the Page.
 I recommend you to also run the project with Nginx or Apache web server.
 Otherwise you might get some problems with CORS policy and the page won't work.</p>